redoxeon/Vue-ToDo/README.md

 # Vue To-Do List

-This template should help get you started developing with Vue 3 in Vite.
+I used the Vue CLI template to get started on developing with Vue 3 in Vite.

 ## MVP Reqs

-- View a list of to-do items with the ability to filter the list by pending, complete, and all to-dos
+- [x] View a list of to-do items
+  - [ ] with the ability to filter the list by pending, complete, and all to-dos
-- Create a new to-do item
+- [x] Create a new to-do item
-- Edit a to-do item
+- [x] Edit a to-do item
-- Delete a to-do item
+- [x] Delete a to-do item
-- Complete a to-do item
+- [x] Complete a to-do item

 ## Recommended IDE Setup